Nidalee Build Guide by Mooninites

 Greater Quintessence of Attack Damage

-Take 9 in Greater Mark of Hybrid Penetration because it's better than straight up MagicPen due to how often we auto attack.
+Take 9 in Greater Mark of Precision because it's better than straight up MagicPen due to how often we auto attack.
 The same is true for pure ArmorPen.
 To me it's worth it to sacrifice .66 ArmorPen on each rune for .57 MagicPen but again this is personal preference

 9 Greater Seal of Armor runes is pretty standard for top lane.
 They help mitigate enemy auto-attacks, AD based harass, and minion damage.
 I would take these every time even if facing an enemy AP-based top.
 They provide too much to pass up